This week, I talk about physician 199A deductions.

 If this taxpayer saves $50,000 into a pension, accumulates $50,000 in itemized deductions, and books $200,000 of losses from a spouse’s business or investments, the tax return shows $326,600 of taxable income and the return includes a generous 199A deduction.
 (The 199A deduction in this case probably equals 20% of the 326,600.)

 This gambit amounts to a bookkeeping strategy.
 And the specifics depend on the non-medical-services a physician provides.
-But teaching, research, writing all count as “non-medical” and so if separately accounted for should create “qualified business income” eligible for 199A treatment.
+But teaching, research, writing all count as “non-medical” and so if separated into different trades or businesses and then separately accounted for, the business owner probably gets a 199A deduction.

-By the way, this “separable financial records and books” approach isn’t specific to physicians.
-So the bookkeeping rules described in another blog post apply: Final Section 199A Regulation: Separate vs. Separable.
+By the way, this a second trade or business with “separable financial records and books” approach isn’t specific to physicians.
+So the bookkeeping and related rules described in another blog post apply: Final Section 199A Regulation: Separate vs. Separable.

 Recategorizing the Income as Qualified Rather than Disqualified